A Curated and Re-annotated Peripheral Blood Cell Dataset Integrating Four Public Resources: Material and Methods

 \textbf{Raabin White Blood Cell} (WBC) dataset which consisted of 14514 WBC images across five classes 301 basophils, 795 monocytes, 1066 eosinophils, 8891 neutrophils, and 3461 lymphocytes at resolutions of 575 x 575.
 The data set mainly focuses on the classification of white blood cells.
-We selected each type of white blood cells and introduced them into our new data set.
-As shown in Figure\ref{fig4}.
+We selected 100 samples form each type of white blood cells and introduced 500 samples into our new data set.
+And the total As shown in Figure\ref{fig4}.